How to Start Your Own LLC in Alabama - Complete Guide

 Name is reserved for 1 year

 Why Use a DBA?
-To operate multiple brands under one LLC or to accept payments and open bank accounts under a different business name.
+To conduct more than one brand under a single LLC or to receive payments and open bank accounts with another name of a business.

-To register a trade name, download the Trade Name Application from the Secretary of State, submit proof of name usage (specimens), and pay the filing fee.
+In order to register a trade name, one should download Trade Name Application at the Secretary of State, provide evidence of the use of the name (specimens), and pay the filing fee.

 Fee: ~$30 | Renewal: Every 5 years